August 2025 Newsletter: The latest growing impact for all Missourians

 Legal Services of Eastern Missouri

 Liz Larsen has been an “access to health care” advocate since her time at Saint Louis University School of Law where she graduated with a health law concentration in 2016.
 In her current role as Program Director of the Advocates for Family Health team at Legal Services of Eastern Missouri, she works with families to not only access Medicaid health insurance, but to utilize the benefits to their fullest.
 Liz engages in both direct client and systemic advocacy to ensure all Missourians have meaningful access to their Medicaid and SNAP benefits.
-When not thinking about health insurance, Liz spends time with her husband, toddler, and 10-year-old puppy finding the best coffee shops St. Louis has to offer.
+When not thinking about health insurance, Liz spends time with her husband, toddler, and finding the best coffee shops St. Louis has to offer.

 Carolina Sanchez